claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ### Types of Storage

 #### S3 File Gateway
- Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance.
-By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)**.
+ Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance. you can store and retrieve objects in Amazon S3 using file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)**.
 - **Data is cached at the file gateway** for low latency access
 - Integrated with **Active Directory (AD)** for user authentication
 ![[Pasted image 20241007125534.png]]